garyfleming/tdd-is-my-shame/tdd-is-my-shame.md

 # Test First / Test-Driven Development

 ^ Now we know what a unit test is, in some vague sense, what is TDD?
 Just writing the tests first?
 Well, no, writing the tests first might imply you have already got a fully formed design in mind.
 Meanwhile, TDD practioners will make it clear that while upfront thinking and design is usually required, they want to allow the forming of the tests to help them do a significant chunk of that.
 I don't want to be too pedantic or pernickety about this distinction, though.
-^ TODO graphic showing thinking and design happening through tests...
+The two are entwined coding and testing backwards and forward to form design ^ TODO graphic showing thinking and design happening through tests...

 ---

-# The basics: Red - Green - Refactor
+## The basics: Red - Green - Refactor

 ^ TODO show a diagram
 ^ The most common thing a TDDer will tell a beginner about is the red green refactor loop.